SherG/tester1/site/content/_index.md

     You'll be trained by a veteran strength coach with an impeccable client rating.
 Our fitness training is based on breakthrough exercise research.
 Our pricing is competitive.

+    intro:
+  heading: 5-Star Rated Personal Trainer
+  text: >-
+    You'll be trained by a veteran strength coach with an impeccable client rating.
+Our fitness training is based on breakthrough exercise research.
+Our pricing is competitive.
 products:
   - image: /img/socorro-lossy-image.webp
     text: >-